-"Best Selling Tire Gauge on the Planet" (based on verified marketplace data)
+"#1 Selling Tire Pressure Gauge" - (based on verified marketplace data)

-"#1 Rated Tire Gauge Available" (based on verified third-party consumer reviews)
+"#1 Highest Rated Tire Gauge" - (based on verified third-party consumer reviews)

 Never be without a reliable tire pressure gauge when you need it most.
-After countless hours searching for & studying the best gauges on the planet, we are proud to introduce to you our top-rated ElitePro® Series.
+After countless hours searching for & studying the best tire gauges on the planet, we are proud to introduce to you our top-rated, award-winning ElitePro® Series by JACO.

-Designed, engineered, and tested for quality and accuracy in the USA by our team of experts at our NIST and ANSI certified testing facility in Crystal Lake, IL.
+Designed, engineered, and tested for quality and accuracy in the USA by our team of experts at our certified gauge testing facility in Crystal Lake, IL.

 Dial: Analogue 2", Glow-in-Dark